Updated March 30, 2022

 Idol’s attitude likely is shared by many managers: Give employees the time, space, and resources to get the job done, and many will execute.

-Still, an increase in the number of employees working remotely may incentivize businesses to keep close tabs on their employees’ progress.
+Still, an increase in the number of employees working remotely as a result of hybrid working may incentivize businesses to keep close tabs on their employees’ progress.

 - Watch employees work: Watch or shadow while an employee does her job.
 Sit in on sales calls, meetings, or research sessions if you have concerns about the worker’s productivity.